gabrielekarra/leonard/README.md

 Once both the core and app are running:
 - The Python core should be accessible at `http://localhost:7878`
 - Health check: `curl http://localhost:7878/api/health`
-- The macOS app should show "Lokus Core is not running" banner if the core is down
+- The macOS app should show "Leonard Core is not running" banner if the core is down

 ## Project Structure

 ```
-lokus/
+leonard/
 ├── README.md
 ├── LICENSE                    # MIT License
 ├── Makefile                   # Build commands
 │
 ├── apps/
 │   └── desktop/               # macOS native app (SwiftUI)
-│       ├── Lokus.xcodeproj
+│       ├── Leonard.xcodeproj
-│       └── Lokus/
+│       └── Leonard/
-│           ├── LokusApp.swift
+│           ├── LeonardApp.swift
 │           ├── Config/
 │           ├── Views/
 │           ├── Models/